vicjuhl/fake-news/README.md

 # Preparing the corpus data
 You need to first download the fake news corpus from https://github.com/several27/FakeNewsCorpus/releases/tag/v1.0.
 From the requirements to the fake news project: To unpack the linked zipped csv files, use The Unarchiver, found in the apple App store.
 For this project, our data was based on news_cleaned_2018_02_13.csv from the above repository.

-After downloading and decompressing the corpus, create the folders fake-news/data_files/corpus/ and place the corpus file her.Do not rename the file.
+After downloading and decompressing the corpus, create the folders fake-news/data_files/corpus/ and place the corpus file her.
+Do not rename the file.

 To execute the entire pipeline, go to root of repository and run: bash run_full_pipeline.sh

 # Preprocessing
-As you will see in the bash file, this runs a sequence of python scripts, each responsible for one part of the pipeline and you will see various files and folders being created in the folders fake-news/data_files/ and fake-news/model_files/ TODO.
+As you will see in the bash file, this runs a sequence of python scripts, each responsible for one part of the pipeline and you will see various files and folders being created in the folders fake-news/data_files/ and fake-news/model_files/.

 Firstly, the preprocessing is done in three runs, including duplicate removal, tokenization, stemming, vocabulary reduction splitting and reduction of corpus into more managably sized csv-files for later fitting and inference.
 Some of these files contain the {val_set_num} tag in their name.
 This is a number given to at runtime, 2 is used for the project.
 The files created in this process are: